JN0514/GitDemoRepo/README.md

 git add

+git add -p "fileName"  -  Add Particular changes in the multiple file changes by typing yes or no.

 git commit

 git commit -am 'commit message' -  this '-am' tag, adds changes to Stages and commit changes with the message. this works only for modified file.